oscoson/Extreme-Karim-Project/README.md

 This game was submitted as a final project in Queen's University's Fundamentals of Software Development Course (CISC 320). <br />
 An AGILE development practice was implemented into the group's work flow to ensure the game's completion in a 3 month period. <br />
 <br />
-Other tools/technologies used: Jira, Confluence, Bitbucjke <br />
+Other tools/technologies used: Jira, Confluence, Bitbucket<br />
 <br />
 <strong> Developers: </strong><br />
 - Akshaj Darbar <br />